shardofgl4ss/mc-server-largepage-script/README.md

 >Launch via ./server_largepage.sh

+If it doesn't run, check if the script is executable.
+You can do `chmod +x server_largepage.sh` to do that.

-If something doesn't work please let me know.
+If something doesn't work right please let me know.